DevExpress/devextreme-demos/README.md

 ## ASP.NET Demos

 1. You will need Windows.
-Enable Developer Mode so that the `mklink` command doesn't require elevation.
-Refer to https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/.
+Enable Developer Mode so that the `mklink` command doesn't require elevation.\
+To enable Developer Mode, type "Developer Settings" in a Windows search box and toggle the "Developer Mode" switch in the opened settings dialog.\
+Refer to the following articles to learn more: [Symlinks](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/), [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).

-1. In the `mobile` repository:
+1. In the `mobile` repository, use the Windows console to:
-   - Run `PrepareWorkspace.cmd`.
+   - 2.1 Run `PrepareWorkspace.cmd`.
-   - Then, run the following commands:
-     ```
-     cd GitHub
-     npm run build
-     ```
-     Or run `Packer.cmd`.
+   - 2.2 Run `Packer.cmd`.

-1. Open the `repository.config.json` file and set the `hg` property to a path where your clone of the `mobile` repository is located, for example:
+1. Open the `mobile/repository.config.json` file and set the `hg` property to the path where your clone of the `mobile` repository is located.
+For example:

     ```json
     {